AI

 3. Automatically switches to next fallback in the list

-4. If billing issue → 5-hour backoff, doubling up to 24 hours
+4. If billing issue → 5-hour backoff, doubling per failure, capping at 24 hours

 5. OpenClaw receives the result — unaware of which provider handled it